stephenhouser/k40-whisperer/README.md

 In the main directory run `build_macOS.sh`.
 This will create a clickable macOS Application in the `./dist` directory named `K40 Whisperer.app` that can then be distributed or moved to your Applications folder.
 See the following sections for details based on your chosen Python version.

 If you are using one of the most excellent [Homebrew](https://brew.sh/) versions of Python, you are not only a wonderful person, but life will be easy for you.
-This build process has been tested *mostly* on `Python 3.7.2` and 'Python 2.7.15` using [pyenv](https://github.com/pyenv/pyenv).
+This build process has been tested *mostly* on Python 3.7.2 and Python 2.7.15 using [pyenv](https://github.com/pyenv/pyenv).

 NOTE: When installing Python with `pyenv`, you should use the `--enable-framework` flag so that Python can get properly bundled with the application.